Kazuaki Nanaki does not remember how he dies.

 All he remembers is the gentle sensation of falling asleep, and the flash of bright lights.
 Of course, he has seen these things many times.
 But, this time, he sees an even brighter light.
 He hears voices, shouting.
 Some calling his name, he thinks, but maybe that is just the wishful thinking of a lonely math teacher.

 Nanaki is afraid.
 Not even when he was plagued by the shadows of his past was it this dark in his dreams.
-For a brief second he wonders if they are returning, his tormented visions of the bird he once loved (the bird he still loves, and will always love, he knows).
+For a brief second he wonders if they are returning, his tormented visions of the bird, the brother he once loved (the brother he still loves, and will always love, he knows).

 But nothing comes for him.

 The quail waits, for so long he waits, but nothing happens.
 So, cautiously, as if the ground beneath him would fall away at any second (which it might) he takes a step.
 And then another.
 And another.